 Our body and business are not much different.
 Both are the machines that receive input and their coordinated effort produces an output.
 Learning - Like a healthy body, healthy business must learn from experimentation, analytics, and retrospectives.
 Strength - Like every individual has natural strengths.
 Similarly, the business must be aware of its strengths/niche.
-Weak … Continue reading Body and Business
+Weak … Continue reading How Body and Business Are So Similar?

 Translating Corporate objective into business initiatives is a challenging work.
 One of the main reason is lack of common language and visual representation of the business.
 For example, for the strategic objective of 'Improve Customer Experience', Sales and Warehouse heads are likely to identify different initiatives.
 Sales head - ‘Business needs ability to send digital catalogue to customer via email’ Warehouse … Continue reading How To Map Business Initiatives From Corporate Objective?